rtduany/html-framework/htmlframeworks.md

 # HTML Frameworkd
 ## Introduction
+A framework is a standardized set of concepts, practices and criteria for dealing with a common type of problem, which can be used as a reference to help us approach and resolve new problems of a similar nature.
+For a more straightforward, in the area of web design, a framework is defined as a package made up of a structure of files and folders of standardized code (HTML, CSS, JS documents etc.) which can be used to support the development of websites, as a basis to start building a site.
 According to Bootstrap, HTML frameworks make front-end development faster and easier.
 There are many html framworks both open-source and proprietary.
 One notable open-source framework is Bootstrap.
 Bootstrap is well documented and has a wide coverage in blogs and tutorials.
 Cosists of the following:
 HTML;
 CSS;